 Eun shrugged.
 “I’m okay with it.”

-“Very well,” Kora sighed.
+“Very well.”
+Kora sighed.

 Peter grinned.
 “That’s the spirit.”

 He moawed down a handful, then gave them each a heroic dose.
-Kora grimaced as she chewed on her mouthful of crackly, fibrous plants, while Eun consumed hers one at a time.
+Kora grimaced as she chewed on a mouthful of crackly, fibrous plants, while Eun consumed hers one at a time.
 As they ate, Peter gave them a brief primer in navigating a mushroom trip.

 “That is the way of magic,” Kora said. “ ’Tis a fickle mistress.
-The only way to navigate her is to be ruthlessly honest, or she will tear away your delusions with little regard for your personal comfort.”
+The only way to navigate her is to be ruthlessly honest, or she will tear away your delusions with little regard for personal comfort.”

 Peter nodded.
 “Exactly.
 Now these are a special kind of shroom—I’ve cross-bred several species in order to enhance their potency.”

-“I’m still doing research, but I suspect they connect your psyche with a morphic field of consciousness that—”
+“They connect your psyche with a morphic field of consciousness that—”

-Her alarm gave way to irritation.
+Alarm gave way to irritation.
 “English, Peter.”

 Kora furrowed her brow.
 “And by that you mean…”

-“Conscious intent.”
 He snapped his fingers.
 “Like this.”